kolkhis/tech-notes/linux/samba.md

 sudo pdbedit -Lv sambauser  # Inspect the user details of sambauser
 ```

-- This will list all the Samba users.
+- `pdbedit -L` will list all the Samba users by default.
+Specify a username
 - The Samba users will share a UID with the system's corresponding user.
     - E.g., `sambauser` has UID `1002` in `/etc/passwd`. `pdbedit -L` will show
       `1002` as `sambauser`'s UID.

 ## Using `sambaclient`